When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 January is the perfect time to walk the trail, as the cooler climate makes it much easier to complete the entire hike.

-The darker nights in January are perfect for stargazing, too, with the Milky Way often visible above the park.
+The darker nights in January are excellent for stargazing, too, with the Milky Way often visible above the park.

-The Arches Rock Trail is a favorite amongst nighttime hikers as the stars hover above the rocks, making for one of the park’s most iconic photos.
+The Arches Rock Trail is a favorite among nighttime hikers as the stars hover above the rocks, making for one of the park’s most iconic photos.

-One of the biggest pluses about visiting and hiking Joshua Tree in January is that there will be fewer crowds, allowing for better photography opportunities with fewer people in your photographs.
+A big plus about visiting and hiking Joshua Tree in January is that the crowds are smaller, which makes for better photography opportunities with fewer people in your photographs.

 Even the most popular hiking trails will feel distinctly empty in January.